Piano Trio (Clara Schumann): Movement 3

 The 3rd movement, Andante, is in G major and begins with an 8 measures piano solo.
 Soon after, the violin takes over the theme.
 In the middle of movement all three parts play dotted rhythms, which contribute to the contrast of the emotion of the piece.
 The piece could be described as "bittersweet".

 Movement 4

 The last movement, Allegretto, is in sonata form again.
 The opening is similar to the opening theme of the first movement, which resembles "dramatic intensity".
+It contains a masterful fugue.